ykLannn/ykLannn.github.io/src/content/posts/sql.md

 SELECT column1, column2 FROM table_name WHERE column1 > 10;
 SELECT column1, column2 FROM table_name WHERE column2 BETWEEN 10 AND 20;
 SELECT column1, column2 FROM table_name WHERE column1 IN (value1, value2, ...);
+SELECT column1, column2 FROM table_name WHERE column3 LIKE 'pattern%';  -- 模糊匹配
+SELECT column1, column2 FROM table_name WHERE column4 IS NULL;  -- 为空值
+SELECT column1, column2 FROM table_name WHERE column5 IS NOT NULL;  -- 非空值

 ```
 ## 聚合函数
 ### COUNT() 函数